 Some consumers are concerned that drinking softened water will increase the level of sodium in their diet.
 Despite the myth, softening your water will not result in salty-tasting water.
 Sodium bicarbonate, which is different from sodium chloride (table salt), is formed through the water softening process.

 The amount of sodium added to water from the water softening process depends on the hardness of the water supply.
-When very hard water (greater than 10 grains of hardness per gallon) is softened, only approximately 20mg of sodium is added to every 8 ounces of water.
+When very hard water (greater than 10 grains of hardness per gallon) is softened, between 20mg to 30mg of sodium is added to every 8 ounces of water dependent on the measured hardness.
 For comparison, an 8-ounce glass of low-fat milk contains about 120mg of sodium, a 12-ounce can of diet soda contains about 40mg, and an 8-ounce glass of orange juice contains about 25mg.

 Because water softeners are designed to address the problem of hard water and do not remove other water contaminents such as organic matter, many of our water softener customers also use a drinking water system.
 Combining the benefits of a softener and a drinking water sytem are, for many, the best solution to healthy water for your home and your body (see Benefits of Drinking Water Systems).